 The Healthy Families™ Home Visiting program helps parents take baby steps towards building a loving, safe and healthy home for their children.
 It is rooted in the belief that early, nurturing relationships are the foundation for life-long, healthy development.
 The program gives parents and caregivers the knowledge and tools to ensure their children are nurtured in a loving, safe and engaging environment.

 The program is designed for parents facing challenges such as single parenthood; low income; childhood history of abuse and other adverse child experiences; or challenges related to substance abuse, mental health issues, and/or domestic violence.

 Families are enrolled prenatally or within three months of birth.
-Once enrolled, families work with Family Support Providers until age five or until the child enters kindergarten.
+Once enrolled, families work with Family Support Specialist until age five or until the child enters kindergarten.

 Cope offers at least one home visit per week for the first six months after the child’s birth.
 After those initial months, visits are based on families’ needs and progress over time.
 Typically, home visits last one hour.